-Awareness is also a state where there is knowing but it has a different quality: It can ‘know’ the mind and also know a completely non-mind self such as the being self.
+Awareness, on the other hand, is also a state where there is knowing but it has a different quality: It can ‘know’ the mind and also know a completely non-mind self such as the being self.
 It witnesses the selves, with no judgment and no agenda.
-And awareness doesn’t speak nor analyse.
+And awareness doesn’t speak or analyse.

 Pick a simple activity you do regularly, such as brushing your teeth, packing the dishwasher or walking your dog.
 While doing that activity try to become aware of yourself doing it.
 Really pay attention to what you are doing in each moment.
 Feel what is happening in your body and in your mind and with your emotions.

 If you have experienced a Voice Dialogue session and have met some of your selves, try to identify who in you is present while you do your activity.

 Is it your Pusher, making you brush your teeth quickly so you can get on with something else?
 Is your Inner Critic watching you?
 Are you distracted with the thoughts of your Perfectionist or maybe the fantasies of your Inner Adventurer?
 How do those selves make you feel?